 The original dimensions may also have been changed in 1896 when the fort was renovated; internally the fort was only 17 metres x 20 metres.

-There are no remaining signs of the original pole and dhaka huts, and no rubbish dumps were located.
+There are no remaining signs of the original pole and dhaka huts despite a search, and no rubbish dumps have been located.

 Extract from the Regimental Order Book of the Pioneer Corps.
 Pages 173/174

 Col. will march Daylight

 Sir J. Willoughby S.O.

 Signed: Henry J. Borrow Lieut. and Adj.
 P. Corps.

 I. Native Donty was this day brought before the D. Comdt.
 Charged with losing horses & fined 5/-